LifeMC-Studios/LifeMC/assets/README.md

 ## ⌨️ Buttons

-The buttons were made using [Icons8](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8) icons and their [Lunacy](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8) software
+The buttons were made using the icons from [Phosphor Icons](https://phosphoricons.com/) and the software [Lunacy by Icons8](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8).

 ## 🎨 Cosmetica